 The ongoing replacement of the entire American Buick line-up with Opel vehicles has taken a step onward.
 At the Chicago motor show, the Cascada has been unveiled wearing the Buick Tri-Shield.

-The Park Avenue is gone and perhaps the Avenir concept is a sign of there being a distincly N American car in the Buick range.
-That´s a help but it is not enough.
-It would be nice to have a Senator for Opel´s range.
+The Park Avenue is gone and perhaps the Avenir concept is a sign of there being a distinctly N American car in the Buick range.
+That’s a help but it is not enough.
+It would be nice to have a Senator for Opel’s range.
 If this is the case with the Avenir, it must be Buick first and Opel second and not the other way around.
-At bottom, Buick´s credibility rests on there being a car that truly represents Buick and which is not just a rebodied vehicle from another part of GM’s empire.
+At bottom, Buick’s credibility rests on there being a car that truly represents Buick and which is not just a rebodied vehicle from another part of GM’s empire.

 Dropping the insulated soft top takes only 17 seconds at speeds up to 31 mph, and when the roof is up, it provides superior thermal and acoustic insulation.
 Unique rollover protection bars are built-in to deploy behind the rear seats when the possibility of a rollover is detected.
 Other safety features include lane departure warning, rear park assist, rearview camera and Rainsense windshield wipers.
 Cascada also offers the latest in infotainment technology.
 The 2016 Buick Cascada provides 13.4 cubic feet of cargo room with the top up and 9.8 cubic feet with the top down.
 The rear seatbacks fold down electronically to expand cargo capability for longer items.”